TheSeanFraser/theseanfraser.github.io/_posts/2024-10-31-first-year-list.markdown

 tags: birds
 ---

-As a bit of a challenge, I tried to see how big of a year list I could get for my son during his first year of life - a true *year list*.
-While he was a newborn, it was very easy to wear him in a carrier and go birding while he napped - many visits to the High Park Hawk Watch happened like this.
+As a bit of a challenge, I tried to see how big of a year list I could get for my son during his first year of life - a true *year list*. <!--more--> While he was a newborn, it was very easy to wear him in a carrier and go birding while he napped - many visits to the High Park Hawk Watch happened like this.
 Around the time he turned six months old, the stroller became our mobile birding station (not a sponsorship, but BOB jogging strollers are incredible for non-paved trails).
 While he might not have been supportive of our adventures at all times, my son did enjoy getting outside and experiencing nature on a regular basis.

 |![Image](/assets/images/baby-birder.jpg)|
 |:--:|